Current Students - general FAQ's

 A student is expected to seek feedback from their lecturer or unit convenor in regard to their performance in specific assessments in advance of submitting a grade appeal.

-Full details of the grounds for appeal criteria and required supporting documentation are listed in the Program Rules & Procedures
+Full details of the grounds for appeal criteria and required supporting documentation are listed in the Program Rules for Students.

 Can I continue my studies if I relocate overseas?

 The MAppFin and GDipAppFin is a face-to-face teaching program and students are encouraged to attend all classes to get the most out of the Program.
 Where a student is transferred overseas and only has a few elective units remaining to complete their degree, they may apply to study on a remote basis.
-The request is to be submitted to email@example.com and approval is at the discretion of the Director of Studies.
+The request is to be submitted to firstname.lastname@example.org and approval is at the discretion of the Program Director.

 Please note that self-study is difficult and no special consideration will be given to students who have had a remote study plan approved.
 Also note that not all elective units are able to be studied on a remote basis.